EMERGENCY INFORMATION FDOT Emergency Travel Alert: For information on the current situation, please visit the following page - Alerts.

 Banner image with photos of people commuting

-Commute Connector’s ERH Program is a backup plan in case you have to arrange transportation home due to specific qualifying events.
-If one of these situations arises, you can request reimbursement for the expense of your emergency ride home using the Commute Connector App.
+Commute Connector’s Emergency Ride Home program provides commuters with a reliable backup plan in case you have to arrange transportation home due to specific qualifying events.

-To use the ERH reimbursement system, create a Commute Connector account, and log your commute trips.
+To use the Emergency Ride Home reimbursement system, create a Commute Connector account, and log your commute trips.
 You can use the program up to six (6) times a year, and up to $100 for each qualifying emergency.

 Qualifying Emergency Events*